thesisai-hq/AI-Agent-Builder/docs/ENVIRONMENT_SETUP.md

 # Install data science packages with conda
 conda install numpy pandas matplotlib scikit-learn

-# Use pip only for packages not in conda
+# Use pip for the framework and other packages
-pip install agent_framework
+pip install -e ".[all]"

-# Keep environments small (only what you need)
-conda env export --from-history > environment.yml

 # Update regularly
 conda update --all